pyeventsourcing/eventsourcing/README.md

 of the scope of this package.
 If you wish to do that, perhaps something like [Zookeeper](https://zookeeper.apache.org/) might help.

-**Application Level Encryption**.
-Symmetric encryption of all stored events, including snapshots and logged messages, using a customizable cipher.
+**Application Level Encryption** — Symmetric encryption of all stored events, including snapshots and logged messages, using a customizable cipher.
 Can optionally be applied to particular events, or all stored events, or not applied at all (the default).
 Included is an AES cipher,